Your career journey begins here.

 Communicating your brand story is important in person and online.
 Remember that the way you look, your attitude, and your communication style are all a part of your message.

-With regard to your online brand story, Google your name to see what comes up and take the steps necessary to remove anything that does not communicate your brand professionally.
-Additionally, your LinkedIn profile should be up-to-date and display a professional photo.
+- LinkedIn: Your LinkedIn profile should be up-to-date and display a professional photo.
 Be sure to use your value proposition statement to help you develop your LinkedIn Summary section.

 Everything counts when you walk through the door.
 Studies show that within the first few seconds people form an opinion about a person based on what they are wearing, their body language, and overall appearance.
 Review these resources to learn more about professional attire and confident body language.